RyanJulyan/plugo/README.md

 ```

 #### `plugin.py` Example
-The `plugin.py` must have a `init_plugin` function defined in it with any optional named kwargs
+The `plugin.py` must have a `init_plugin` function defined in it with any optional named kwargs (key word arguments) that can be referenced or passed in as context later.
 ```Python
 # plugin.py
 from flask import Blueprint